Rust is quickly cementing itself as the language of choice for writing

 with a TOML file, I had to change a bunch of colours as some elements

-weren't very visible with my terminal colours.
+weren't visible with my terminal colours.

 dust

-is a more intuitive alternative to du
+is a more intuitive alternative to <code>du</code>, it also shows

-Exa is an alternative to ls
+is the maintained fork of exa, it is an alternative to ls

-which I'm now using via aliases alias
+I'm using via aliases alias l='exa -agl --git'

 .
 Exa has colours for